 Alan’s mother Roxanne and his father Joe, who is a retired member of the South Carolina National Guard with 31 years of service, have passed the family tradition of serving a cause greater than one’s self onto Alan and his three brothers.
 Each brother is an Eagle Scout and currently serves in the military.

 Immediately following his graduation from Francis Marion University in 1996, Alan joined the South Carolina National Guard where his first assignment was as a platoon leader, commanding 36 fellow soldiers and millions of dollars worth of firepower as a field artillery officer.
-During his 13 years in the National Guard, Alan has been promoted to the rank of Major and received the Combat Action Badge for service in Iraq.
+Today, he continues his military service by providing legal support for soldiers and assisting in the prosecution of military crimes as a Lt.
+Colonel in the Judge Advocate General Corps.

 Prior to his election, Wilson served as an Assistant Solicitor and as an Assistant Attorney General before entering private practice with the Columbia firm of Willoughby & Hoefer, P.A.
 He began his legal career working for the late Judge Marc H. Westbrook.